-• The student must acknowledge her condition to the teacher/supervisor of the task during the task and before leaving the room, or sitting for the task and collect an Illness/Misadventure form from the Deputy Principal.
-A student who presents for an assessment task cannot apply retrospectively for any special consideration due to illness.
+- The student must acknowledge their condition to the teacher/supervisor of the task during the task and before leaving the room, or sitting for the task, and collect an illness/misadventure form from the stage deputy principal.
+A student who presents for an assessment task cannot apply retrospectively for any special consideration due to illness. - Upon return to school the student must complete an illness/misadventure form, following the process as detailed above.